mcarrera/pokedex/README.md

 * For a prototype with limited usage, performance appears to be adequate (usually the API returns a result in less than 1 second).
 For a production product, I would recommend estimating load volumes and conducting stress tests.
 If necessary, caching strategies (for example, a key/value database) should be considered.
 * The unit tests included in the solution are not comprehensive.
 Each layer of the application (controller, handlers, services) is covered, but definitely to a lesser extent than what would be expected in a production environment.
 * API versioning was not implemented.
 In a production environment I would reccomend implementing it in order to ensure backward compatibility.
-* * A basic health check endpoint is implemented at /health.
+* A basic health check endpoint is implemented at /health.
 This endpoint can be used to monitor the responsiveness of the API.
-I have an external tool pinging it every hour and I will get notified if it times out.
+In a production environment, we might want to monitor availability of external dependecies, etc.
 * I pushed my code only to the main branch.
 Working alone on throaway code, I didn't feel the need to create feature branches.
 Note that a high number of commits were used to troubleshoot some issues with the Azure deploy.
 Normally I would do that in a feature branch and/or squash the commit so that only 1 commit will show in the main branch.